 ABOUT THE CHARITY

-We believe that if a person is believed in, valued and given a non-judgmental space to express themselves, all of us benefit.
+We believe that if a person is believed in, valued and given a non-judgmental space in which to express themselves, everyone benefits.

 I believe this is really important work that is taking place out of sight and unrecognised for the value of its contribution to challenging perceptions, raising awareness and improving quality of life for people with dementia. …The unique blend of person-centred working and using the creative arts to empower and re-enable is truly inspirational